cyberbotics/webots-cloud-simulation-examples/1_simple_simulation/README.md

 # 1 Simple Simulation
-This example does not have a Dockerfile.
+This basic example does not have a Dockerfile.
 Thus, the default one will be used.

 This folder contains:
  - A [webots.yaml](webots.yaml) file that is mandatory for the simulation to be published on webots.cloud.